 In addition to the AB LCA, Directive 088 also implemented other new liability management programs under the AB LM Framework.
 These include the AB LM Program and the AB IR Program.
-Under the AB LM Program the AER will continuously monitor licensees over the life-cycle of a project.
+Under the AB LM Program, the AER will continuously monitor licensees over the life-cycle of a project.
 If, under the AB LM Program, the AER identifies a licensee as high risk, the regulator may employ various tools to ensure that a licensee meets its regulatory and liability obligations.
 In addition, under the AB IR Program the AER sets industry-wide spending targets for abandonment and reclamation activities.
 Licensees are then assigned a mandatory licensee specific target based on the licensee's proportion of provincial inactive liabilities and the licensee's level of financial distress.
 Certain licensees may also elect to provide the AER with a security deposit in place of their closure spend target.
-The AER has also indicated that it will implement a closure nomination program (the "CN Program") in 2023.
-Under the program, those who qualify may nominate certain crude oil and natural gas sites for closure.
-Details regarding the CN Program and the mechanism through which nominated sites will be abandoned and reclaimed are forthcoming.
+In 2023, the AER implemented a closure nomination program (the "CN Program").
+Under the CN Program, surface rights holders can now formally request licensees of wells and facilities that have been inactive for 5 years (including where abandonment was completed but remediation and reclamation has not been done) to start or continue the cleanup process.
+Licensees may submit "a non-baseline closure plan" or proposal to defer the closure plan under the updated Directive 088.
+However, deferral will only be allowed for wells and facilities attached to active sites or that are being put to another use.

 The Government of Alberta followed the announcement of the AB LM Framework with amendments to the Oil and Gas Conservation Rules and the Pipeline Rules in late 2020.
 The changes to these rules fall into three principal categories: (i) they introduce "closure" as a defined term, which captures both abandonment and reclamation; (ii) they expand the AER's authority to initiate and supervise closure; and (iii) they permit qualifying third parties on whose property wells or facilities are located to request that licensees prepare a closure plan.
+In November 2023, the Pipeline Rules were further updated.
+Notably giving the AER, the authority to request financial information in its administration of the AB LMR Framework and implementation of associated liability management programs as it relates to pipelines.

 To address abandonment and reclamation liabilities in Alberta, the AER also implements, from time to time, programs intended to encourage the decommissioning, remediation, and reclamation of inactive or marginal crude oil and natural gas infrastructure.
 In 2018, for example, the AER announced a voluntary area-based closure ("ABC") program.
 The ABC program is designed to reduce the cost of abandonment and reclamation operations through industry collaboration and economies of scale.
 Parties seeking to participate in the program must commit to an inactive liability reduction target to be met through closure work performed on inactive assets.
 Pieridae currently participates in the ABC program and continues to allocate funds to abandonment and reclamation operations and is in compliance with all requirements.
+In addition, the AER has set mandatory site closure spending quotas for each licensee that specify a minimum amount of money each licensee must spend on closure work each year A licensee's quota is calculated using the licensee's inactive liability and the level of financial distress as determined under the AB LCA.